John McMahon (footballer, born 1964)

-John McMahon (born 19 May 1964) is an English football coach and former player, currently assistant manager at Morecambe.
+John McMahon (born 19 May 1964) is an English football coach and former player who is assistant manager at National League club Forest Green Rovers.

 Playing career

 McMahon came through an apprenticeship with Everton and was a regular in their reserves, but never appeared for the first team.
 He went on to play semi-professional football for Southport, South Liverpool, Altrincham (two spells), Witton Albion, Runcorn, Morecambe, Macclesfield Town, Knowsley United and Hyde United.

 Coaching career

 McMahon spent eight years on the coaching staff of Tranmere Rovers, where he had two spells as caretaker manager, in the 2003–04 season and at the end of the 2005–06 season.

 He moved to become first-team coach at Shrewsbury Town in June 2006, and was made assistant manager in September 2007.
 During this period he completed his UEFA Pro Licence in coaching during 2006.
 On 3 March 2008 he was appointed caretaker manager, after the departure of manager Gary Peters.
 The appointment of Paul Simpson on 12 March saw him resume the assistant role.

 On 8 June 2009, McMahon was appointed reserve team coach of Liverpool, replacing Gary Ablett.
 He took charge of the reserve team for the first time on 18 July 2009, when the a Liverpool XI beat Aberystwyth Town 4–1 in a friendly.
 On 11 March 2011 it was announced that he would no longer be a coach at Liverpool.

 In June 2011 he rejoined the coaching staff at Tranmere as first team coach.
 McMahon was appointed caretaker manager of Tranmere in February 2014, after the suspension of Ronnie Moore.
 He left the club in August 2014.

-He has been assistant manager at Morecambe under Derek Adams since October 2019.
-Following Adams' departure in June 2021, McMahon stayed on as assistant to Stephen Robinson.
+In November 2019, he was appointed assistant manager at Morecambe under Derek Adams.
+Following Adams' departure in June 2021, McMahon stayed on as assistant to Stephen Robinson, before leaving the role in December.

+McMahon was reappointed as Morecambe's assistant manager in February 2022 with the return of Derek Adams to the managerial role.
+In November 2023, McMahon was appointed caretaker manager of Morecambe alongside Ged Brannan for one game after Adams' departure, before Brannan was given the role permanently.

+In 2024, McMahon was released from Morecambe Football Club after being charged by the Football Association with misconduct in relation to alleged multiple breaches of betting regulations.

+After a spell at Macclesfield, John McMahon moved with manager Robbie Savage to join Forest Green Rovers, taking the role of assistant manager on 2 July 2025.